adkng/BIS15W2021_ang/midterm 1/midterm_1.md

 ## 6     2.7     0        85.0       0.290       9.09      3.74        1.86
 ```

+_My only suggestion here (which was not explicit in the question) is that I would probably makes this comparison with the means of these indices._

 **12. (4 points) Based on your interest, do one exploratory analysis on the `gabon` data of your choice.
 This analysis needs to include a minimum of two functions in `dplyr.`**

 What happens to average species richness when land use falls under logging versus park?